Format Content with the Rich Text Editor

 | MacOS | Cmd + Shift + v |

-- Highlight the text to turn into a heading
+- Highlight the text you want to use as a heading

 - In the toolbar, click the "Formats" dropdown

-- Hover over "Headings" and select an appropriate heading level
+- Hover over "Headings" and select the appropriate heading level (see best practics below)

 - Highlight the heading text